Tpw429/Covid-19_Regression_Analysis/README.md

 We will be collecting data from Kaggle around vaccination rates and combining that with GDP data gathered to apply to our linear regression model to answer questions such as how GDP affects vaccination rates and when we expect full vaccination or immunity within a country.

+## Communication Protocols

+During this project, we will be using several forms of communication to make sure information is being administered to everyone.

+1. Slack - Sharing files and seeking team approvals
+2. Class breakout rooms - Discussing if the segment rubrics are met and checking progress for each member.
+3. Direct messaging with one another to make sure we are on the same page.
+4. Github merges into the main file, whilst always saving backups of the original
+5. Seeking team members approval on changes to main file

 ## Data Source and Description

 The data used in this project are included in the links below: